M4t1ss/SoftAlignments/README.md

-# Soft NMT alignment visualisations
+# NMT soft alignment visualisations
 Soft alignment visualisations tools for command line and web
   - Train a neural MT system (like Neural Monkey or Nematus)
   - Get a NumPy 3d tensor (or json) of alignments (word level or BPE)